-Healthy leaves of Boswellia serrata, Ocimum americanum, Mundulea sericea, Woodfordia fruticosa and Gnidia glauca collected from the Harishchandragad-Kalsubai Wild Life Sanctuary were tested in in vitro by poisoned food technique to know there inhibitory effect on the growth of F. solani.
-Pathogen was isolated from wilted roots of chili.
-Surface sterilized pieces were placed on potato dextrose agar medium in petriplates.
+Healthy leaves of Boswellia serrata, Ocimum americanum, Mundulea sericea, Woodfordia fruticosa and Gnidia glauca collected from the Harishchandragad-Kalsubai Wild Life Sanctuary were tested in in vitro by poisoned food technique to know there inhibitory effect on the growth of F. moniliforme.
+Pathogen was isolated from wilted sugarcane.
+Surface sterilized pieces were placed on potato dextrose agar medium in Petriplates.
 Petriplates were then incubated at 28° C to 30° C temperatures.
 Repeated sub culturing was practiced to obtain pure fungal culture.
-During all these operations perfect aseptic conditions were maintained.
+During all these operations